YassWorks/Ally/README.md

 }
 ```

-**Note**: Docling is _heavy_.
+> **Note**: Docling is _heavy_.
 And requires lots of dependencies.
 It's recommended to go with the local install if you wish to use Docling.

+> **Alternatively**, you could setup a volume (for the parsing and the embedding models) between your machine and the container so that models are persisted across sessions.
+See below for information where the models are stored inside the container by default.

 ### 3. Configure `.env` in `/Ally`